CSC does not accept unsolicited proposals, or requests for grants or funding.

 These grants, funded with under-expenditures, provide an opportunity for local nonprofits to launch their great ideas on behalf of the county’s children and families.
 The GII is open to local nonprofits with operating budgets of less than $1 million, which are working in partnership with local communities to achieve mutually agreed upon goals and aspirations.
 With that in mind, these funds encourage agencies to:

-- Develop creative approaches to solve a problem, manage change or deliver innovation
+- Develop creative, community-directed approaches to solve a problem, manage change or deliver innovation

-- Improve/expand upon an existing project that addresses a community's wants or needs
+- Partner with residents to improve/expand upon an existing project that addresses a community's wants or needs

 - Inspire young people to pursue their passions, truest intentions or daring ideas